Maaack/Godot-Credits-Scene/README.md

 ![Credits Screen](/addons/maaacks_credits_scene/media/Screenshot-3-5.png)

 ## Use Case
-For adding scrolling credits to your scenes that can auto-update from a projects `ATTRIBUTION.md`, `CONTRIBUTORS.md`, or similar attribution markdown file.
+For adding scrolling credits to your scenes that can auto-update from a project's `ATTRIBUTION.md`, `CONTRIBUTORS.md`, or similar attribution markdown file.

 ## Features

 - Classic scrolling text.
 - Interactable:
-  - Supports mouse-wheel scrolling.
+  - Supports mouse-wheel and touch-pad scrolling.
   - Supports clicking on external links.
 - Generates content from reading an attribution file in markdown (`.md`) format.
 - End Credits example scene.